 There are no drugs or chemicals whatsoever.
-Hypnosis helps you find the cause of your anxiety so you can find a better way to handle your fears.
+Hypnosis for anxiety helps you find the cause of your anxiety so you can find a better way to handle your fears.

-So if you would like to help with your anxiety, please get in touch to book your free consultation and find out if hypnosis can help you with your anxiety.
+So if you would like to help with your anxiety, please get in touch to book your free consultation and find out if hypnosis for anxiety can help you.

 Individual results can vary.
-There are no guarantees that therapy will be effective in every case.
+There are no guarantees that hypnosis for anxiety will be effective in every case.
 For therapy to be successful you need to be open to change and fully committed.